International actors and events

 The International Federation of Adapted Physical Activity (IFAPA) was founded in 1973 in Quebec, Canada.
 IFAPAs’ mission is to promote worldwide collaboration in the field of APA, coordinate scientific research, support and develop education in APA, and to promote inclusion, coaching, recreation and rehabilitation.

 IFAPA organizes the International Symposium on Adapted Physical Activity (ISAPA) every other year.
-The next congress will be held in June 2019 in Charlotteville, Virginia, USA.
-ISAPA congress in 2021 will be hosted in Jyväskylä, Finland.
+The next ISAPA congress will be held in June 2021 in Jyväskylä, Finland.

 European Federation of Adapted Physical Activity (EUFAPA)